kpgalligan/Squeaky/core/README.md

 ## Origins

-Squeaky is based off ORMLite, which has been a widely used ORM for Android since 2010 or so.
+Squeaky is based off of ORMLite, which has been a widely used ORM for Android since 2010 or so.
 ORMLite was designed to be a minimal ORM, for developers who didn't need the excess of Hibernate (etc).
-This mapped well to mobile, as the extensive features of server-class ORMs were neither needed nor desired.
+This mapped well to mobile, as the ~~excessive~~extensive feature set of server-class ORMs were neither needed nor desired.

 However, ORMLite was designed to be used across many database systems, which means it has to be pretty generic and has lots of extra glue code.
 Also, it uses reflection for copying data, which impacts performance.
 It works well, but could work much better.